Komil Yashin

 Yashin held many high-level political offices in the Soviet Union and served as a deputy in the Supreme Soviet of the USSR.
-He received numerous awards and titles, including the title People's Writer of the Uzbek SSR in 1959, the Stalin Prize in 1951, and the title Hero of Socialist Labor in 1974.
+He received numerous awards and titles, including the title People's Writer of the Uzbek SSR in 1972, (Note: Great Soviet Encyclopedia incorrectly lists his People's Writer of the Uzbek SSR award as having been issued in 1969.) the Stalin Prize in 1951, and the title Hero of Socialist Labor in 1974.

 Early life and career

 Komil Noʻmonov was born on in Andijan to an Uzbek family.
 From 1921 to 1925, he attended a Russian secondary school.
 After graduating high school he started his literary activity, taking on the pen name Yashin in 1925.
 He entered the Leningrad Forestry Institute that year but was forced to return to Andijan in 1928 due to illness.
 He taught literature and physics in Andijan from then until 1930.
 Yashin then became the head of the literary department initially at the Andijan Regional Theater and later the Uzbek State Musical Theater, where he worked until 1936.

 Yashin became a member of the Communist Party in 1943.
 He held many high-level political offices.
 He served as head of the General Directorate of Arts under the Council of Ministers from 1946 to 1949.
 From 1958 to 1980, he served as the chairman of the Writers' Union of Uzbekistan.
 He was also the chairman of the Soviet Liaison Committee for Afro-Asian Writers and served as a deputy in the Supreme Soviet of the USSR.
 Yashin was also the editor-in-chief of the magazine Oʻzbek tili va adabiyoti from 1969 to 1980.

 Yashin was married to Halima Nosirova, a famous Uzbek opera singer.
 He died in Tashkent after a long illness on 25 September 1997 at the age of 87.